mirjunaid26/hpc-ai-engineers-toolkit/README.md

 # HPC/AI Engineer's Toolkit
 While working as AI/HPC Research Engineer, there are number of errors and bugs that I encounter on daily basis related to Linux, HPC tools, Containers, and Python programming.
-I have decided to pen them down on a git repo with the respective solutions.
+I have decided to pen them down on a git repo with the respective solutions...

 ## LINUX
 **L1**.
 To deactivate `auto_autoactivate_conda` which displays `(base)` infront of the username.